 - Disciplines related to innovation and technology as mentioned in paragraph 10 above refer to STEM-related subjects in general.
 Examples of STEM-related subjects include Chemistry (Science), Physics (Science), Computer Science (Technology), Civil Engineering (Engineering), Mechanical Engineering (Engineering), Pure Mathematics (Mathematics) and Mathematical Statistics (Mathematics).
 The decision of the HKSES Secretariat on the interpretation of disciplines related to innovation and technology shall be final and binding.

-- Shortlisted applicants who have received unconditional offers (not including conditional offers) from the university(ies)/institution(s) and programme(s) filled out in the application form and endorsed as world renowned by the HKSES Secretariat will be invited to attend interviews starting from April 2020.
-Shortlisted applicants who have received unconditional offers from those university(ies)/institution(s) and programme(s) should as soon as possible submit the relevant documentary proof(s) to the HKSES Secretariat.
+- Only shortlisted applicants who have received unconditional offers from the university(ies)/institution(s) and programme(s) filled out in the application form and endorsed as world renowned by the HKSES Secretariat will be invited to attend interviews starting from April 2021.
+Shortlisted applicants who have received unconditional offers from those university(ies)/institution(s) and programme(s) should as soon as possible submit the relevant documentary proof(s) to the HKSES Secretariat for arrangement.

 - Interview time slots will be arranged by the HKSES Secretariat at its sole discretion.
 The Secretariat will normally inform applicants of the interview time slot one week prior to the interview and applicants should attend the interview according to the assigned time slot.
 If an applicant is unable to turn up for interview at the assigned time slots for three times, he/she will be disqualified unless otherwise exceptionally justified.